 The card all command configures the node for all currently unconfigured modules.
-However, it can only be used after the node's box ID has been configured as reported at the top of the show cards output in Figure 4-8 on page 68.
+However, it can only be used after the node's box ID has been configured as reported at the top of the show cards output in Figure 8: Successful show cards Output.

-- 7. Use the show cards command again to verify the following: - Box ID is not empty. - Config shows yes for all modules. - Oper Status shows up (or inserted) for all modules.
+- 6. Use the show cards command again to verify the following: - Box ID is not empty. - Config shows yes for all modules. - Oper Status shows up (or inserted) for all modules.

-Figure 4-8 on page 68 illustrates the show cards output for a GigaVUE-HC2 with properly configured modules.
+Figure 8: Successful show cards Output illustrates the show cards output for a GigaVUE-HC2 with properly configured modules.

-Figure 4-8: Successful show cards Output
+Figure 8: Successful show cards Output

-- 8. Issue a show port command to determine the port numbers that need to be enabled. - Use the port command with the admin argument to enable ports on modules.
-For example, the following command enables all ports on a PRT-HC0-X24 module: - (config) # port 1/1/x1..x24 params admin enable - 10.
-Save your changes so that the cards and ports come up automatically at the next reboot:
+- 7. Issue a show port command to determine the port numbers that need to be enabled. - 8.
+Use the port command with the admin argument to enable ports on modules.
+For example, the following command enables all ports on a PRT-HC0-X24 module:

+(config) # port 1/1/x1..x24 params admin enable

+9. Save your changes so that the cards and ports come up automatically at the next reboot: